 Infection Definitions

-Definition of Health: Health is a state of complete physical, mental & social well-being & not merely the absence of disease or infirmity
+Definition of Health: Health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity

-Agent Definition: It is defined as “an organism, a substance or a force, the presence or lack of which may initiate a disease process or may cause it to continue”
+Agent Definition: Agent is defined as “an organism, a substance or a force, the presence or lack of which may initiate a disease process or may cause it to continue”

-Host Definition: It is defined as “a person or an animal that affords subsistence or lodgement to an infectious agent under natural conditions
+Host Definition: A host is defined as “a person or an animal that affords subsistence or lodgement to an infectious agent under natural conditions

 Sensitivity Definition: Defined as the ability of a test to identify correctly all those who have the disease i.e. true positive